swalladge/searchr/README.md

 1. Create a config file to configure what files you want indexed and where to store the indexes. (see configuration section below)
-2. Create the index: `mkdir <my index location> && local-search index`
+2. Create the index: `mkdir <my index location> && searchr index`
-3. Search: `local-search search "foo bar"`
+3. Search: `searchr search "foo bar"`

 See [tantivy
 docs](https://docs.rs/tantivy/0.10.1/tantivy/query/struct.QueryParser.html) for